jiangyilism/arm-toolchain/arm-software/embedded/README.md

 ### Using the toolchain

+> [!CAUTION]
-> *Note:* If you are using the toolchain in a shared environment with untrusted input,
+> If you are using the toolchain in a shared environment with untrusted input,
 > make sure it is sufficiently sandboxed.

 To use the toolchain, on the command line you need to provide the following options: